-ExtractionWe use cryogenic ethanol extraction (as opposed to super-/sub-critical carbon dioxide or butane (a.k.a. hydrocarbon) extraction methods) because it is effective, efficient, and safe for both extraction staff and the customer.
+ExtractionWe use cryogenic ethanol extraction (as opposed to super/sub-critical carbon dioxide, or hydrocarbon extraction methods) because it is effective, efficient, and safe for both extraction staff and the customer.

 Third Party Testing

 All CBD is not created equal.
 At Wild Health CBD, we only want the best of the best.
 To ensure our product meets our standards, we use third party testing for all of our products.
 The purpose of third party lab testing is to have a neutral, unbiased source test and analyze the content and quality of a company’s CBD products.
 You can view our recent test results here: